powrojsx/tsh/TASK.md

 Hi there, stranger!
 I'm glad you can help us with our messy code.

-## Step 1: Code Review

-Create empty repository and make Pull Request with the whole codebase you've got from us.
-Then make a code review for it.
-Don't hesitate to point out each concern - we want to make the code eventually perfect!
-We'll be grateful for all your thoughts on it.

-## Step 2: Bug hunt

-1. For some reason the app doesn't fully load data.
-This happens on all major browsers: Chrome, Firefox, IE11.
-When you resolve the issue, make sure it works on all mentioned browsers

-2. The user image in the history block is not aligned properly.
-Can you do something about it?

-## Step 3: New features

-As you could probably see, the project lacks some more or less important features.
-Can you help us making it done?

 1. The username field is missing validation.
 Prepare a simple validation for the input field:
     * not-empty
     * allow only characters: `a-z`, `0-9`, `-`, `_`